anandyelloju/beginners-coding-sheet-py/3.Loops/README.md

 Example: n=100\
 Output:\
 Fibonacci Series: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89,
-7) Write a Program to Find GCD or HCF of two numbers entered by user
+6) Write a Program to Find GCD or HCF of two numbers entered by user
+7) Write a Program to Find LCM of two numbers entered by user